 (Above is summarized from “Summary of the Development Agreement between the Indian Pueblos Federal Development Corporation and the City of Albuquerque, October, 1, 2003 and http://www.menaulschool.com/about/the_history_of_menaul/ .)

-1969 – The feasibility study included: 11.6 acres, previously used for the Albuquerque Indian School, to be held by the 19 New Mexico Pueblos as tenants in common; to be a cultural show place; to include a museum, an information center, arts and crafts workshops and sales rooms, and an outdoor theatre for the presentation of dances; to provide an opportunity for potential Indian leaders to acquire skill and experience; and to encourage tourists to visit the Pueblos themselves, to increase arts and crafts sales, and to provide jobs.
+1969 – A feasibility study included: 11.6 acres, previously used for the Albuquerque Indian School, to be held by the 19 New Mexico pueblos as tenants in common; to be a cultural show place; to include a museum, an information center, arts and crafts workshops and sales rooms, and an outdoor theatre for the presentation of dances; to provide an opportunity for potential Indian leaders to acquire skill and experience; and to encourage tourists to visit the pueblos themselves, to increase arts and crafts sales, and to provide jobs.

 1971 – The architects’ plan is made public.